shareenafatima/Book_Review_App/README.md

 <h4> Security and Privacy:</h4>
 <li> Implementation of security measures such as encryption and secure authentication to protect user data.</li>
 <li> Privacy settings to control the visibility of user profiles and reviews.</li>

+<h2> Enhancement<h2>
+<h4> Introducing Like and Comment Feature for Reviews:</h4>
+Adding a Like and Comment feature to reviews can significantly enhance user engagement and interaction within the Book Review App.
+This feature allows users to express their opinions on reviews submitted by others, fostering a sense of community and collaboration among users.